Quitting Warcraft – Sick of DC’s

 If you look on the forums, the blue support teams will unfailingly blame YOUR computer, YOUR drivers, YOUR ISP.
 They give you a long list of things to do like resetting the cache etc – that only actually make it worse.

-If you look on their official support pages their top issues are:
+If you look on their official support pages their top issues (at the time) were:

 “World of Warcraft Fails to Start after Patching”